ACG has been deeply involved with this matter since the very inception of the concern, working on two fronts.

 This scientific body of evidence played a vital role in informing the European Commission’s decision-making process.

-“This is a wise and pragmatic decision for the pharmaceutical sector,” said Subhashis Chakraborty, General Manager, Head, Global Product Management at ACG Capsules.
+“This is a wise and pragmatic decision for the pharmaceutical sector,” said Dr Subhashis Chakraborty, General Manager, Head, Global Product Management at ACG Capsules.